 We recently had an question asked to us via our Facebook page by a concerned mother:

-What would you tell a child to do if they were about to be strip searched?
+What would you tell a child to do if they were about to undergo a strip search?

-We would suggest that in that situation, the young person asks to speak to a lawyer.
+We would suggest that in that situation, the young person asks police to let them speak to a lawyer.
 In addition, it would be appropriate to ask for the details of the police officer (name and place of duty) and the reasons for the search.
-After this, the young person can, and should, express verbally that he or she does not allow for the search to be carried out.
+After this, the young person can, and should, express verbally that he or she does not allow the search to take place.

 If they have any concerns, then they can call us if they need legal advice.
 Please don’t hesitate to get in touch with us on (02) 9261 4281.